-- 37.3.1 Nominations with a resume of the nominee must be submitted in writing no later than November 15th to: - Inboard Hall of Champions, David Shaw, - 20414 Spangler Drive, Lincoln, DE 19960 - H) 302-265-2465 C) 973-714-9785 E-Mail: instpov@yahoo.com - Copy to the Inboard Chairman - 37.3.2 Resumes must include records set; Summer National, Divisional and National Championships won; and contributions to the sport and APBA. - 37.3.3 Nominees will be scored by points as listed for each accomplishment. - 37.3.4 The award is for the driver's performance for the immediate year ONLY. - 37.3.5 When the Inboard Hall of Champions Chairman has completed a review of the inductee(s), (2) two IRC members will be selected by the Inboard Chairman to review the nominees, then submit to the IRC for approval, prior to being submitted to the APBA Hall of Champions Committee for the National Meeting that year and announced. - 37.3.6 The number of selected drivers will be determined at the end of each racing year, for the following year, by the APBA Hall of Champions Committee. - 37.3.7 Classes with less than ten (10) active boats in the current year will not be allowed to count drivers' titles in that class for Hall of Champions. - Conclusion: At no time is the award to be demeaned in a manner of popularity or politics, but at all times to remain above reproach in fairness to the nominee.
+- 37.3.1 Nominations with a resume of the nominee must be submitted in writing no later than November 15th to: Inboard Hall of Champions.
+David Shaw. - 20414 Spangler Drive, Lincoln, DE 19960 - H) 302-265-2465 C) 973-714-9785 E-Mail: instpov@yahoo.com Copy to the Inboard Chairman - 37.3.2 Resumes must include records set; Summer National, Divisional and National Championships won; and contributions to the sport and APBA. - 37.3.3 Nominees will be scored by points as listed for each accomplishment. - 37.3.4 The award is for the driver's performance for the immediate year ONLY. - 37.3.5 The Inboard Race Commission will elect the inductee(s) prior to the National meeting of that year. - 37.3.6 The number of selected drivers will be determined at the end of each racing year, for the following year, by the APBA Hall of Champions Committee. - 37.3.7 Classes with less than ten (10) active boats in the current year will not be allowed to count drivers' titles in that class for Hall of Champions.

+Conclusion: At no time is the award to be demeaned in a manner of popularity or politics, but at all times to remain above reproach in fairness to the nominee.